 Practice good form and then compensating for shooting uphill or downhill during practice.
 You'll get smoother over time and bending only at the waist will become second nature.

 Where to Aim

 When shooting uphill or downhill, you need to understand what the true distance to your target is due to angle compensation.
 You want to shoot for the horizontal distance rather than the line-of-sight distance.
 Whether shooting steeply uphill or downhill, you'll want to aim slightly lower to hit your target.
 Using a rangefinder will take the guesswork out of it as well.

 Adjusting for Gravity or Arrow Drop

-In terms of arrow drop or gravity, you need to be aware of the speed your arrow flies and adjust your shots to take into account arrow drop.
+In terms of arrow drop or gravity, you need to be aware of arrow travel.
+Make sure to understand the speed your arrow flies and adjust your shots to take into account arrow drop.
 This is due to gravity.
 Gravity starts interacting with the arrow once it leaves your bow string.
 That means that your arrow starts falling when you and your bow aren't holding it up.
 The flight path of your arrow is an arc because while your arrow is flying horizontally due to the propellant force from your bow, gravity is pulling the arrow to the ground.
 In fact, if you shoot your bow level and drop an arrow of the same mass at the same time, the arrows will hit the ground at the same time.
 Knowing where your arrow hits on a target at different distances will take the guesswork out of arrow drop.
-So, if your arrow drops 3 inches at 20 yards, you know you need to aim 3 inches high at 30 yards on level ground and compensate for actual distance when shooting uphill or downhill.
+So, if your arrow drops 3 inches at 20 yards, you know you need to aim 3 inches high at 30 yards on level ground and angle compensate for actual distance when shooting uphill or downhill.

 Adjusting for Parallax Error